-There are several small shops in Barbuda and they sell a range of things from essential hardware to food and drink.
+There are very few shops on Barbuda currently but they sell a range of things from essential hardware to food and drink.
 There are no major supermarkets, supplies are sometimes hard to find and are much more expensive than Antigua, but this is mostly as a result of Barbudans having to import everything from Antigua on the small cargo boats that come once a week.
-The fresh meat, fish, fruit and vegetables that are produced here are cheaper and better quality than Antigua, but everything imported is often quickly sold out.
-If we have to go to Antigua for our business it's time consuming and expensive - the air or ferry fare, plus a hire car, taxis and overnight accomodation - because you can't get everything done in one day - costs Barbudans more than Antiguans and the additional transport cost of bringing it all back to Barbuda inevitably has to be passed on to the customer.
+The fresh meat, fish, fruit and vegetables that are produced here on Barbuda are cheaper and better quality than Antigua, but everything imported is often quickly sold out.
+If we have to go to Antigua for business it's time consuming and expensive - the air or ferry fare, plus a hire car or taxis and overnight accomodation - because you can't get everything done in one day - costs Barbudans a lot of money.
+The additional transport cost of bringing it all back to Barbuda inevitably has to be passed on to the customer.

 The ArtCafe is on Two Foot Bay road and is the home of artist and writer Claire Frank.
 Claire specialises in silk painting and hand-painted t shirts but has other local crafts, postcards, maps, sea salt, Barbuda honey and other gifts.
 You can have a fresh ground coffee while you shop, a dish-of-the-day lunch, or book supper if you are staying on Barbuda.
 Call 268 717 4451 for more information, or book and see more about us here.